 Throughout this entire period, the Authority has been closely monitoring monthly and annual traffic volumes along the E-470 toll road and has remained very proactive and flexible with revisions to toll revenue projections, budget, and operating and capital costs.
-The Authority finished 2022 at 97% of the toll revenue projections completed by CDM Smith in December 2021, which included a toll rate decrease effective January 1, 2022 at all mainline toll plazas.
-While traffic volumes have fluctuated significantly since early 2020, the Authority has adequate unrestricted funds within the General Surplus Account which could be available to pay debt service when due, if needed, and the Authority continues to fund the capital program from these unrestricted funds as well.
-The Authority believes, although there is no certainty, that such unrestricted funds together with future net toll revenues will be sufficient to pay debt service when due as well as self-fund the entire capital program as planned, despite the increased cost estimates for some of the larger capital projects due to inflationary impacts.

-The Authority's operations and its financial condition will depend on future developments, which remain uncertain and cannot be fully determined at this time.
+The Authority finished 2023 at 108% of the toll revenue projections per the CDM Smith December 2021 bring down letter.
+In addition to traffic volumes recovering from the depressed levels experienced during the pandemic, the Authority continues to have adequate unrestricted funds within the General Surplus Account which could be available to pay debt service when due, if needed, and which continues to fund the capital program.
+As of December 31, 2023, restricted fund balances were \$161.3 million and unrestricted funds within the General Surplus Account were \$394.3 million, respectively.
+The Authority believes, although there is no certainty, that such unrestricted funds together with future net toll revenues will be sufficient to pay debt service when due as well as self-fund the entire capital program in the near-term as planned, despite the increased cost estimates for some of the larger capital projects due to inflationary impacts.
+Though over the last decade the Authority has been able to level off its annual debt service payments to relieve the pressure of increasing toll rates to match increases in annual debt service payments, continued growth in traffic and revenue will be necessary to keep up with increasing costs of operation.
+This growth and its impact on financial condition will depend on future developments, which remain uncertain and cannot be fully determined at this time.